GoogleCloudPlatform/eda-examples/README.md

 # EDA Workloads on Google Cloud

-Here are examples of template snippets used to spin up Google Cloud resources for EDA workloads.
+Here are examples of template snippets used to spin up Google Cloud resources for typical EDA workloads.

 Examples include:

 - [All on Cloud](example-all-on-cloud.md)
 - Burst to Cloud (TBD)

-Please note that these are provided only as examples to help guide infrastructure planning and are not intended for use in production.
-They are deliberately simplified for clarity and lack significant details required for production-worthy infrastructure implementation.
+**Please note that these are provided only as examples to help guide infrastructure planning and are not intended for use in production.
+They are deliberately simplified for clarity and lack significant details required for production-worthy infrastructure implementation.**

 ---